allegro/hermes/docs/docs/user/hermes-mock.md

 # Hermes Mock

-A thin library designed to mocking Hermes in tests.
+A thin library designed to mocking Hermes Frontend in tests.

 ## Overview